A lot has changed since Dawson and Dalton were placed in foster care as young boys.

 Thankfully, Dawson and Dalton’s journey changed when they met their Wendy’s Wonderful Kids adoption recruiter, Rachel.

-Through its Wendy’s Wonderful Kids program, the Dave Thomas Foundation for Adoption supports the hiring of recruiters, like Rachel, who are dedicated to finding adoptive homes for children who are most at risk of aging out of foster care without a family.
+Through its Wendy’s Wonderful Kids program, the Dave Thomas Foundation for Adoption supports the hiring of recruiters, like Rachel from Adopt America Network, who are dedicated to finding families for children who are most at risk of aging out of foster care.
 That includes teenagers, children with special needs and siblings, like Dawson and Dalton.

 Rachel was relentless in her search for the right family who would adopt Dawson and Dalton together.
-With support from Rachel, Robbin and Steven agreed to open their hearts and home to the brothers … forever.
+With support from Rachel, Robbin and Steven agreed to open their hearts and home to the brothers.
+After more than three years in foster care, Dalton and Dawson finally had the forever family they had always dreamed of.

 Today, Dawson and Dalton are thriving with the care and support of their forever family.
 Dalton has gained weight, loves music and lights up when his mom walks in the room.
 Dawson has excelled in school, is playing football and dreams of becoming a doctor to help children like his brother.